accesimpot/graphql-lookahead/README.md

 - 🎯 Accurate - Check for `fieldName`, `typeName`.
 Check for a specific hierarchy of fields.
 - 🧘 Flexible - Works with any ORM, query builder, GraphQL servers.
 - 💪 Reliable - Fully covered by both unit and integration tests.
-- 🏀 Accessible - Run this repository locally and use the playground.
+- 🏀 Accessible - Clone this repository and try it out locally using the playground.

 ## Quick Setup